nplrkn/alsoran/documentation/design/Connection Management notes.md

 It is by no means guaranteed that everyone will support this feature.
 At the time of writing, neither free5GC nor Open5GS support multiple TNLAs.
 Commercial AMFs may not support support multiple TNLAs either.
 DUs and GNB-CU-UP implementations may not support it either.

 It is technically possible to fail over a single SCTP connection between two processes by adding a second tier of proxies in front of them.
 Such a design adds extra complexity to the system and incurs the inefficiency of extra signaling hops, and so is not a priority for Alsoran.
-If you want to use Alsoran as a basis for a highly available, scale-out RAN, then you need to get a packet core, DU, and CU-UP that support multiple TNLAs.

 ## The need for coordination